 While the present building was under construction in 1924, it moved next door temporarily to 110 W. Diamond St.

 That adjacent building was removed in 1963, when a new advertising wing and photography department was added.
 At the same time, another wing was added at the north end of the building.

 In 1989, the building on the corner of Main and Diamond streets was remodeled to include executive offices.

-This year the company built its new 82,100-square-foot production center on West Wayne Street.
-That building houses the new printing press, distribution center and circulation department.
+In 2002, the company built the Eagle Production center on West Wayne Street.
+A new 82,100-square-foot building housing the new printing press, distribution center and circulation department.

 In 2019, the company moved all remaining Butler operations to the Eagle Production Center on West Wayne Street, including the business, advertising, composition and editorial offices.